Online MBA concentration in Business Analytics

 Earn a highly valued online MBA for less than you’d expect.
 Our affordable tuition and accelerated online programs save you time and money.

 *These are base tuition fees only for an Ontario resident student.
 Rates will also vary based on your residency (Ontario, out-of-province Canadian and international).
-For a full fee breakdown, please use our Fee Estimator Tool.
+For a full fee breakdown, please review our online graduate program fees page.

 Tuition: